FelixAburto/Detection-Engineering/README.md

 <b>Release Windows VM From Isolation</b>

-To release our Windows VM from isolation head into Elastic Security and select the "Manage" option.
-Afterwards select "Endpoints" and find your Windows VM.
-On the right side of the Windows VM under "Actions" select the 3 dots and it should pull up a menu.
-From this menu select "Release Host" then click "Confirm".
-Wait until your Windows VM is release and verify that it is by pinging the Ubuntu VM that is on your internal network.
+To release your Windows VM from isolation, first head to Elastic Security and select the "Manage" option.
+Then, click on "Endpoints" to find your Windows VM in the list.
+On the right side of the Windows VM entry, you will see an "Actions" menu represented by three dots.
+Click on this menu and select "Release Host" from the dropdown options, then confirm your choice by clicking "Confirm."
+After initiating the release process, wait for the Windows VM to be restored to the network.
+To ensure that the VM has been successfully reconnected, verify the connection by pinging the Ubuntu VM on your internal network.

 <p align="center">
 <img src="https://i.imgur.com/kCLKdX1.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>